Ghost polygons, Poisson bracket and convexity: Introduction

-We also introduce a new tool allowing us to describe ``universal Anosov representations`` in the spirit of universal Teichmüller spaces: the definition of {\em uniformly hyperbolic bundles}.
+{\bf The general case of (non) projective Anosov representations. \ } For the sake of simplicity, this introduction focused on the case of projective Anosov representations.
+More generally, one can construct correlation functions out of {\em geodesics decorated} with weights of the Lie group $\G$ with respect to a $\Theta$-Anosov representations.
+The {\em $\Theta$-decorated correlation functions} are described by configurations of $\Theta$-decorated geodesics.
+The full machinery developed in this article computes more generally the brackets of these decorated correlation functions.
+Using that terminology, the Poisson Stability Theorem \ref{theo:A} still holds with the same statement, but the ghost bracket has to be replaced by a {\em decorated ghost bracket} which follows a construction given in paragraph \ref{par:theta-ghost-bra}, slightly more involved than formula \eqref{eq:def-ghost-bra} and not anymore related to the swapping bracket.
+0.2 truecm {\bf Beyond representations: uniformly hyperbolic bundles. \ } One of the novelties of this paper is the introduction of a new tool allowing us to describe ``universal Anosov representations`` in the spirit of universal Teichmüller spaces: the definition of {\em uniformly hyperbolic bundles}.
 This new tool allows us to extend results obtained for Anosov representations, notably stability and limit curves, in a situation where no periodicity according to a discrete group is required.
 In particular, the (not averaged) correlation functions make sense and we are able to compute the variation of such a correlation function in proposition \ref{pro:dT-integ}.
 This result follows in particular from the solution of the (dynamical) cohomological equation (proposition \ref{pro:deriv-fund-proj}).
-Important constructions such as ghost integration -- in section \ref{sec:ghost-integ} -- and ghost intersection -- in section \ref{sec:ghost-inter} -- are also given in the context of uniformly hyperbolic bundles.
+Important constructions such as ghost integration and ghost intersection are given in the context of uniformly hyperbolic bundles.

-2 truecm We would like to thank Dick Canary for very useful comments, Fanny Kassel, Curt McMullen, Andrés Sambarino and Tengren Zhang for their interest.
+1 truecm We would like to thank Dick Canary and Tianqi Wang for very useful comments, Fanny Kassel, Joaqu{\'i}n Lema, Curt McMullen, Andrés Sambarino and Tengren Zhang for their interest and remarks.